Skip to main content

 Important

-Separate instances of the FairCom server cannot share anything: files, server names, licenses, and ports.
+Separate instances of the FairCom server cannot share any files, server names, licenses, or ports.

-5. Each server UUID must in fact be unique.
+• Each server UUID must, in fact, be unique.

 FairCom's default server names